 What are biologics?

-Currently, five different biologics are available for treatment of UC.
+Currently, several different biologics are available for treatment of UC.
 Some of these you can self-administer by injection.
-Others require a visit your doctor’s office for scheduled infusions.
-Treatment options include:
+Others require a visit to your doctor’s office for scheduled infusions.
+Only one can be taken by mouth.

 - vedolizumab (Entyvio)